How is the UK commercial property sector performing?

 How to trade the UK commercial property sector

-If you want to speculate on the future direction of the commercial property market – without taking ownership of the underlying shares – you can do so by using derivative products, such as CFDs.
+Alternatively, if you want to speculate on the future direction of the commercial property market – without taking ownership of the underlying shares – you can do so by using derivative products, such CFDs.
 If you’re ready to start trading REITs and ETFs, you can open a live account with IG.
 If you want to gain confidence speculating on the market, you can practise trading in a risk-free environment by using an IG demo account.

 We have a look at the transformation occurring in the industry and go through the top UK commercial property stocks that are affected.